openhwgroup/core-v-mcu/fpga/README.md

 Pre-built FPGA bitstreams for Genesys2 and NexysA7-100T are available [here](https://github.com/openhwgroup/core-v-mcu/tree/master/fpga/bitstreams)

+Note: if you are using a VirtualBox VM, you may need to enable the 2 USB ports from the USB Settings icon at the bottom of your VM's window.
+You should see 2 Digilent USB Devices ([0900] and [0700]).
+Ensure there are check marks beside both.

 ### If you are using the Digilent NexysA7-100T board
 1. Connect microUSB cable to PROG/UART (J12) port on NexysA7

 2. Connect Digilent JTAG-HS2 cable to Pmod JA port (top row); ensure GND and VDD ports on JTAG-HS2 cable align with GND and VDD pins on Pmod JA

 3. To program through USB cable, ensure jumper on MODE pins JP1 is across pins 2-3 (JTAG)

 4. Power on the board (note that power is from the microUSB cable connected to J12)

 Your board setup should look similar to the image below:
 ![alt text](https://github.com/hpollittsmith/core-v-mcu/blob/master/fpga/images/NexysA7.png "NexysA7-100T setup")

-5. In your VM window, click on the USB icon along the bottom and ensure that the Digilent USB Device [0700] is checked, and that the Digilent USB Device [0900] is un-checked (this will cause a conflict otherwise)
-6. Start Xilinx Vivado
+5. Start Xilinx Vivado
 ```
 $ vivado  (note: if using Labtools Edition, use vivado_lab)
 ```
-7. In the Vivado window, click `Open Hardware Manager >`
+6. In the Vivado window, click `Open Hardware Manager >`

-8. In the Hardware Manager window, click `Open Target` and select `Auto Connect`.
-In the Hardware pane, you should see the xc7a100t_0 part.
+7. In the Hardware Manager window, click `Open Target` and select `Auto Connect`.
+If successful, you should see a xc7z100t_0 target in the Hardware pane.

+The connection to the target may fail with `ERROR: [Labtools 27-2269]`.
+If so, you should see two hardware targets in the Hardware pan in Hardware Manager--one marked `Open` and one marked `Closed`.
+Right-click on the Open target and select `Close Target`.
+Right-click on the second Closed target and select `Open Target`.
+Under the second target, you should now see the `xc7a100t_0` FPGA.

+Once you have opened the xc7a100t_0 target.
 Click `Program device`.
 In the Program Device window, select the bitstream file you wish to use and click `Program`.
 When programmed, the DONE LED should be green.
 Exit Vivado.
 The FPGA is now programmed with the CV32E40P based Pulpissimo platform.
-9. In your VM window, click on the USB icon along he bottom and ensure that the `Digilent USB Device [0900]` is now checked.
-You may leave Digilent USB Device [0700] checked, but if you wish to re-program the FPGA, you should un-check Digilent USB Device [0900] again.

 ## Instructions to build and run an application